 The human fecal waste present in raw sewage (RS) contains pathogens that can cause numerous diseases.
 This can have a huge negative impact to public and aquatic health and the economy (Stachler, et al., 2017).
 Wastewater treatment plants (WWTPs) serve as protective barriers between communities and the environment by reducing the organic matter present in wastewater.
 Water quality is currently assessed using traditional markers such as coliforms and Escherichia coli, leaving other microbes such as viruses largely unexplored.
 The North End Sewage Treatment Plant (NESTP) in Winnipeg, Manitoba handles approximately 70% of the city’s wastewater treatment, serving over 400,000 people (City of Winnipeg, Water and Waste Department, 2020).
 The treatment process at the NESTP first involves RS undergoing primary treatment during which solids are removed.
 It then gets processed to the stage of activated sludge (AS), in which a heterotrophic cocktail of bacteria and protozoa degrades organic matter present in solid waste.
 After this treatment cycle, AS is removed.
 The treated water is disinfected and is discharged as effluents (EF) into the river (City of Winnipeg, Water and Waste Department, 2020).
 Approximately 200 million liters of EF are discharged per day (City of Winnipeg, Water and Waste Department, 2020).

 The main indicator of biological contamination used in wastewater treatment screening is E. coli, a fecal coliform bacterium (Hood, Ness, & Blake, 1983).
 It is present in the gut of humans and warm-blooded animals and widely used as the main indicator of fecal pollution including during the wastewater treatment process.
 Nevertheless, the use of only fecal bacteria indicators excludes other possible pathogen groups present, such as human enteric viruses.
 Targeting these viruses in EF could be an alternative method to monitor the wastewater treatment process.
-Within this context, in a study conducted by Dutilh et al. (2014), the DNA CrAssphage genome was targeted in a human fecal sample.
-With further bioinformatics testing, it was predicted that the CrAssphage genome is highly abundant, and it was identified in 73% of human fecal metagenomes surveyed (Dutilh, et al., 2014).
+Within this context, in a study conducted by Dutilh et al. (2014), the DNA crAssphage genome was targeted in a human fecal sample.
+With further bioinformatics testing, it was predicted that the crAssphage genome is highly abundant, and it was identified in 73% of human fecal metagenomes surveyed (Dutilh, et al., 2014).
 In a study conducted by Zhang et al. (2006), the most abundant fecal virus they found in dry weight fecal matter was the plant RNA virus, Pepper mild mottle virus (PMMV).

 In the present study, samples of RS, AS, EF, and biosolids/sludge cake (SC) from the NESTP were collected (during fall 2019 and winter 2020) to investigate the potential of quantitating human enteric viruses in wastewater samples as complementary indicators of contamination to evaluate the processing stages of wastewater treatment.
-DNA enteric viruses in this study include human Adenovirus (AdV) and CrAssphage, while RNA enteric viruses include PMMV, Noroviruses (NoV) of the genogroups GI and GII, Astrovirus (AstV), Sapovirus (SaV) and Rotavirus (RoV).
+DNA enteric viruses in this study include human Adenovirus (AdV) and crAssphage, while RNA enteric viruses include PMMV, Noroviruses (NoV) of the genogroups GI and GII, Astrovirus (AstV), Sapovirus (SaV) and Rotavirus (RoV).
 We also studied the presence of a molecular marker for E. coli, the uidA gene, in the samples collected from the NESTP.
 An overview of the workflow is illustrated in Fig. 1.

 MATERIALS AND METHODS